gabrielachirila/gabrielachirila/README.md

-### <div align="center">👋 Hello there!
-I'm Gabriela, a dedicated Computer Science student 🎓 with an insatiable hunger for growth and learning.
-Even though I'm currently studying, I'm already diving deep into the world of development. 💻</div>
+<div align="center">👋 Hello there!
+I'm Gabriela, a dedicated Computer Science graduate 🎓 with an insatiable hunger for growth and learning.
+While I have completed my Bachelor's degree in Computer Science, I am now pursuing a Master's in Business Information Systems. 💻 I am actively seeking professional growth and the opportunity to improve day after day. </div>
 <br/>